-Rio Dulce the stunning beauty has made one of the most beautiful destinations in Guatemala.
-As soon you go up the river and see the fishermen’s houses on stilts, and the tropical forests you’re like in a different universe.
+Rio Dulce, the stunning beauty, has made it one of the most beautiful destinations in Guatemala.
+You’re in a different universe as soon you go up the river and see the fishermen’s houses on stilts and the tropical forests.
 The quietness and tranquility are so relaxing.

-The small village often skipped by travelers due to limitation on public transportation, or some say it is an ugly town.
+Travelers often skip the small village due to limitations on public transportation, or some say it is an ugly town.
 There isn’t much to do, but if you are looking for a place in Guatemala with fewer tourists, that’s Rio Dulce.
-Some travelers we’ve met, they even don’t know where the village is situated.
+Some travelers we’ve met in Guatemala don’t know where the village of Rio Dulce is situated.

-Speaking of transport, this is in fact, the most expensive shuttle we had on this trip coming from Copan Honduras.
+Speaking of transport, this is, in fact, the most expensive shuttle we had on this trip coming from Copan, Honduras.
 I haven’t checked the bus when making the itinerary.
-We found out that no buses are going to Rio Dulce.
+So we found out that no buses are going to Rio Dulce.
 Bummer!

 Where to stay and what to do in Rio Dulce?